Leaders of Change

 A powerful network

-It operates in four African countries (a fifth, Malawi, will welcome its first Cama members in 2013).
+It operates in five African countries.
 The organisation has its own local and national chapters, and organises regular country exchanges between members.

 Invest in one girl and many more reap the benefits.

-Cama members exemplify the belief that educating one girl can create a positive reaction in a community and help break the cycle of poverty.
-Through their earnings, Cama members are investing in the education of a new generation of children: each supporting the education of an average of 2 to 3 children not related to them.
-By the end of 2011, Cama had galvanised community action to support more than 220,000 vulnerable and hard‐to‐reach children to attend school.
+CAMA members exemplify the belief that educating one girl can create a positive reaction in a community and help break the cycle of poverty.
+Through their earnings, CAMA members are investing in the education of a new generation of children: each supporting the education of an average of 2 to 3 children not related to them.
+And through Camfed’s Learner Guide Program, CAMA members are returning to their local schools, supporting vulnerable children in their studies, and delivering a uniquely tailored life skills and wellbeing program.
+By the end of 2014, CAMA members and their communities, including parents in Parent Support Groups, had supported more than 480,000 vulnerable and hard‐to‐reach children to attend school.

 The network exemplifies the spirit of 'giving back' that is a common feature among the young women with whom we work.
 Many aspire to become doctors or nurses, teachers or lawyers, or work as community activists because they want to 'give back' to the communities who supported their own education, and help future generations.